dmagalla-te/ais-v3-installer/README.md

 ## 📦 Contents

-- `ais-middleware`: Precompiled binary (for Linux x86_64)
-- `installation_script.sh`: Interactive installer that configures and deploys AIS
+- `ais-middleware.zip`: Includes the precompiled binary (for Linux x86_64) and the `installation_script.sh`  which is an interactive installer that configures and deploys AIS

 ---